Azure/fedramp-iaas-webapp/README.md

 	[![Deploy to Azure](http://azuredeploy.net/AzureGov.png)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Ffedramp-iaas-webapp%2Fmaster%2Fazuredeploy.json)

 4. When the deployment completes, there is a post-deployment script in the repository for registering and initiating initial backup.
-This step can be completed before or after configuring the VM environment for your application.
+This step can be completed before or after configuring the VM environment for the application to be deployed into the environment.

 ### PRE-DEPLOYMENT

-During pre-deployment, you will confirm that your Azure Government subscription and local workstation are prepared to deploy the solution.
-The final pre-deployment step is to run a PowerShell orchestration script that verifies the setup requirements, gathers parameters and credentials, and creates resources in Azure to prepare for deployment.
+During pre-deployment, confirm that an Azure Government subscription and local workstation are prepared to deploy the solution.
+The final pre-deployment step is running a PowerShell orchestration script that verifies the setup requirements, gathers parameters and credentials, and creates resources in Azure to prepare for deployment.

 #### Azure Subscription Requirements

 This Azure Blueprint solution is designed to deploy to Azure Government.
 The solution does not currently support Azure commercial regions.
-For customers with a multi-tenant environment, the account used to deploy must be a member of the Azure Active Directory instance that is associated with the subscription where this solution will be deployed.
+For users with multi-tenant environments, the account used to deploy must be a member of the Azure Active Directory instance that is associated with the subscription where this blueprint solution will be deployed.

 #### Local Workstation Requirements

 PowerShell is utilized to initiate pre-deployment tasks.
-PowerShell version 5.0 or greater must be installed on your local workstation.
-In PowerShell, use the following command to check your installed PowerShell version:
+PowerShell version 5.0 or greater must be installed on the local workstation deploying this blueprint.
+In PowerShell, use the following command to verify the installed PowerShell version:

 `$PSVersionTable.psversion`

-In order to run the pre-deployment script, you must have the current Azure PowerShell AzureRM modules installed (see [Installing AzureRM modules](https://docs.microsoft.com/powershell/azure/install-azurerm-ps)).
+In order to run the pre-deployment script, the current Azure PowerShell AzureRM modules must be installed on the local workstation (see [Installing AzureRM modules](https://docs.microsoft.com/powershell/azure/install-azurerm-ps)).
 The pre-deployment script will verify if an AzureRM PowerShell module is installed.

-You may need to change your workstation's PowerShell execution policy for executing the pre-deployment script (e.g., to `RemoteSigned` or `Unrestricted`).
+The local workstation's PowerShell execution policy will need to be set to `RemoteSigned` or `Unrestricted` to execute the pre-deployment script.
 Click [here](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies) for information about PowerShell execution policies and detailed instructions.

-To clone this repository using the command line, you must install a [Git client](https://git-scm.com/downloads) on your workstation.
-Alternatively, you can download the repository directly from GitHub.
+To clone this repository using the command line, a [Git client](https://git-scm.com/downloads) must be available on the local workstation.
+Alternatively, the repository can be downloaded directly from GitHub.

 #### SSL Certificate
 This solution deploys an Application Gateway which requires an SSL certificate.
 The pre-deployment script will generate a self-signed SSL certificate after prompting for a domain (e.g., `contoso.local`).
 Note that self-signed certificates are not recommended for use in production environments.

 #### Pre-deployment Script

 The pre-deployment PowerShell script will verify that the necessary Azure PowerShell modules are installed.
 Azure PowerShell modules provide cmdlets for managing Azure resources.
-After all the setup requirements are verified, the script will ask you to sign into Azure and will then prompt for parameters and credentials to use when the solution is deployed.
+After all the setup requirements are verified, the script will ask users to sign into Azure and will then prompt for parameters and credentials to use when the solution is deployed.
 The script will prompt for the following parameters, in this order:

-* **Admin Username**: Administrator username you want to use for the administrator accounts on deployed virtual machines.
+* **Admin Username**: Administrator username for use as the administrator account on deployed virtual machines.
-* **Admin Password**: Administrator password you want to use for the administrator accounts on deployed virtual machines.
+* **Admin Password**: Administrator password for use with the administrator account on deployed virtual machines.
 Passwords must be at least 14 characters and contain one each of the following: lower case character, upper case character, number, and special character.
 * **Domain Name**: Domain name for the self-signed SSL certificate.
 Domain names utilized for this blueprint must adhere to RFC 1123 and NetBIOS (e.g., `contoso.local`).
-* **Azure Government Subscription ID**: To find your Azure Government subscription ID, navigate to https://portal.azure.us and sign in.
+* **Azure Government Subscription ID**: Azure Government subscription ID details can be found in the Azure Government Portal.
+Navigate to https://portal.azure.us and sign in.
 Expand the service menu on the left side of the portal, select "more services," and begin typing "subscription" in the filter box.
 Click **Subscriptions** to open the subscriptions blade.
 Note the subscription ID, which has the GUID format: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
-* **Resource Group Name**: The resource group name you want to use for this deployment; must be a string of 1-90 alphanumeric characters (such as 0-9, a-z, A-Z), periods, underscores, hyphens, and parenthesis and it cannot end in a period (e.g., `blueprint-rg`).
+* **Resource Group Name**: The resource group name for use with this deployment; must be a string of 1-90 alphanumeric characters (such as 0-9, a-z, A-Z), periods, underscores, hyphens, and parenthesis and it cannot end in a period (e.g., `blueprint-rg`).
 	* **Key Vault Name**: The Key Vault name will be automatically generated from the **Resource Group Name** parameter, as the deployment cannot use an existing Key Vault resource for this blueprint (e.g., `blueprint-rg-KV`).

 #### Pre-deployment Instructions

-1. Clone or download this GitHub repository to your local workstation.
+1. Clone or download this GitHub repository to the local workstation.
 `git clone https://github.com/Azure/fedramp-iaas-webapp.git`
 2. Start PowerShell with administrative privileges.
 3. Run **Orchestration_InitialSetup.ps1**, found in the predeploy directory.